Key-Value Engine

 Session Management

-# Create sessions space
+# Create session space

 CREATE-SPACE sessions --engine key-value